Portraiture of Elizabeth I: The Virgin Queen

 A series of Sieve Portraits copied the Darnley face pattern, and added an allegorical overlay that depicted Elizabeth as Tuccia, a Vestal Virgin who proved her chastity by carrying a sieve full of water from the Tiber River to the Temple of Vesta without spilling a drop.
-The first Sieve Portrait was painted by George Gower in 1579, but the most influential image is the 1583 version by Quentin Metsys (or Massys) the Younger.
+The first Sieve Portrait was painted by George Gower in 1579, but the most influential image is the 1583 version by Quentin Metsys the Younger.

 In the Metsys version, Elizabeth is surrounded by symbols of empire, including a column and a globe, iconography that would appear again and again in her portraiture of the 1580s and 1590s, most notably in the Armada Portrait of c.
 1588.
 The medallions on the pillar to the left of the queen illustrate the story of Dido and Aeneas, ancestor of Brutus, suggesting that like Aeneas, Elizabeth's destiny was to reject marriage and found an empire.
 This painting's patron was likely Sir Christopher Hatton, as his heraldic badge of the white hind appears on the sleeve of one of the courtiers in the background, and the work may have expressed opposition to the proposed marriage of Elizabeth to François, Duke of Anjou.

 The virgin Tuccia was familiar to Elizabethan readers from Petrarch's "The Triumph of Chastity".
 Another symbol from this work is the spotless ermine, wearing a collar of gold studded with topazes.
 This symbol of purity appears in the Ermine Portrait of 1585, attributed to the herald William Segar.
-The queen bears the olive branch of Pax (Peace), and the sword of justice rests on the table at her side.
+The Queen bears the olive branch of Pax (Peace), and the sword of justice rests on the table at her side.
 In combination, these symbols represent not only the personal purity of Elizabeth but the "righteousness and justice of her government."